antoinejeannot/daidai/README.md

     return base64.b64encode(picture).decode("utf-8")

-# Define a predictor that depends on the previous artifacts
+# Define a predictor that depends on the previous assets
 # which are automatically loaded and passed as an argument